 Our success depends to a large extent upon the continued services of our senior management and our ability to retain skilled employees.
 There is intense competition for qualified management and skilled employees, and our failure to recruit, train and retain such employees could have a material adverse effect on our business, financial condition or operating results.
 In addition, to implement and manage our businesses and operating strategies effectively, we must maintain a high level of efficiency, performance and content quality, continue to enhance our operational and management systems, and continue to effectively attract, train, motivate and manage our employees.
-We currently anticipate a near-term need to attract and train a substantial number of new employees, including many skilled employees.
 If we are not successful in these efforts, it may have a material adverse effect on our business, prospects, results of operations and financial condition.